 The following is a listing of the funds included in the City's Adopted Budget, with each major fund identified.
-Descriptions of each of the City's active funds, with a detailed presentation for FY 2016 actual expenditures and revenues; FY 2017 beginning fund balance, adopted and amended budgets, year-end estimates, and ending fund balance projections; and FY 2018 beginning fund balance, adopted expenditures and revenues, and ending fund balance projections can be found in the "Estimated Available Fund Balance Projections" section beginning on page 463 of this document.
-Funds are listed in order of their fund number as found on the Recap of Funds schedule which can be found in the Financial Summaries section on page 445.
+Descriptions of each of the City's active funds, with a detailed presentation for FY 2018 actual expenditures and revenues; FY 2019 beginning fund balance, adopted and amended budgets, year-end estimates, and ending fund balance projections; and FY 2020 beginning fund balance, adopted expenditures and revenues, and ending fund balance projections can be found in the "Estimated Available Fund Balance Projections" section of this document.
+Funds are listed in order of their fund number as found in the Estimated Available Fund Balance Projections section which can be found in the Financial Summaries of this document.